ScottLogic/blog/_posts/2026-01-30-traversals-rewrites.md

 Before diving into code, consider an analogy.
 Imagine you're pruning a tree in a garden.
 You need to visit every branch, decide what to do at each one, and rebuild the tree with your changes.
 You have two strategies:

 - **Bottom-up (leaves first)**: Start at the leaf tips, prune outward branches, then work your way down.
-Each branch is trimmed after its sub-branches are done.
-This is perfect when you need to see the final state of sub-branches before deciding on the parent.
+Each branch is trimmed after its subbranches are done.
+This is perfect when you need to see the final state of subbranches before deciding on the parent.

 - **Top-down (trunk first)**: Start at the trunk, make decisions about major branches first, then work outward.
-Each branch is examined before its sub-branches.
+Each branch is examined before its subbranches.
 This works when you want to make early decisions that affect the whole subtree.

 In programming, a *traversal* is exactly this: a systematic way to visit every node in a tree structure, with a strategy for when to act on each node relative to its children.
 The Focus DSL makes this as natural as describing which branches to visit.